Welcome to Fox Guitars

 Above: One of the sheet music covers for “Tip Toe Through The Tulips With Me”, another hit song he performed in the first talking color movie scene in “Gold Diggers”, shows Nick with the “flat black” version with banjo-style tuners, so “the spotlights wouldn’t make it glare” (left).
 In 1930, Gibson increased the size of all of its flat-top guitars to 14 ¾” wide, including the Nick Lucas Special.
 Although Nick preferred the “small-body” 1920’s version, a rare photo from 1934 shows “The Crooning Troubadour” playing a “big-body Nick” – all black of course (middle).
 This 1943 portrait shows Nick playing one of his custom-made “Gibson Specials” sporting the 1920s-style body, but with a 14-fret neck.
 All of the original 1920s version he played had 12-fret necks (right).

 All of Gibson’s new flat-top designs between 1929 and 1932 varied greatly, suggesting a very experimental and transitional period for the Kalamazoo company.
-There were 12, 13, and 14-fret necks (number of frets clear of the body), elevated “arch top” style fingerboards, adjustable height bridges with extension tailpieces, several different flat-top bridge shapes and sizes, as well as different finishes ranging from “Argentine Gray” to “Black Ebony” and a variety of pick guard options, too.
-You could even opt for Montgomery Ward’s all-black Recording King Model 551, which was essentially a big-body 1930s-style Nick Lucas for the bargain price of $48.00, but made by Gibson.
+There were 12, 13, and 14-fret necks (number of frets clear of the body), elevated “arch top” style fingerboards, adjustable height bridges with extension tailpieces, several different flat-top bridge shapes and sizes, as well as different finishes ranging from “Argentine Grey” to “Black Ebony” and a variety of pick guard options, too.
+You could even opt for Montgomery Ward’s all-black Recording King Model 807, which was essentially the same as a big-body 1930s-style Nick Lucas for the bargain price of $48.00, but made by Gibson.

 Pictured above, the evolution of the Nick Lucas Special: (Left) An early 1928 (possibly a late 1927 dealer model) without a label and the lowest FON (factory order number) known to exist); small-body version with “fat belly button” bridge, highly slanted “The Gibson” mother-of-pearl logo and intricate fingerboard inlays, including the rarely seen “5-pointed star” inlay at the 3rd fret.
 This guitar also has a pre-1928 style “H” braced Adirondack Red Spruce top.
 (Middle) An early 1930 “big-body Nick” still sporting a 12-fret neck and flatter “The Gibson” logo with less intricate fingerboard inlays than the 1928, but an extremely light weight guitar with “X” braced top.
 (Right) A 1936 Nick Lucas with “fleur-de-lis” peg head inlay below; 14-fret neck, flamed maple back & sides, X-braced spruce top, “fire stripe” pickguard and fingerboard inlay at the 1st fret.
 This guitar also has a “sprayed” sunburst vs. the 1928 and 1930 versions that had “hand-rubbed” finishes.
 In order to accommodate the 14-fret neck without changing the body size, Gibson moved the sound hole, bridge, and bracing approximately 1 ½” further up the body.
 Photo: Ken Fallon